 While Furniture Bank cannot accept any baby items for donation for redistribution to the families we serve, we’d love to help you find a good home for them.
 Our goal is to help you support those in need in our communities, and all the while helping our planet!
 As you may know, Furniture Bank cannot accept all the items you may have for donation so this is why we regularly make posts to help you find alternatives!
 Check out our latest article below:

-When it comes to baby items, we wanted to have the latest updates on how the organizations are operating in this difficult time.
+When it comes to baby items, we wanted to have the latest updates on how the organizations are operating while everything is slowly reopening.
 And we are more than happy to share a few organizations where you can donate baby furniture and baby items to!

 Table of Contents